tomrossmann/Backload/README.md

 <br />
 ## 3 DAYS ONLY: Get Pro Edition for free
 We need references.
 Write a brief description on how you use the component, your satisfaction, a brief business info on your business letterhead (one page only) until Wednesday, February 24.
 If you meet the requirements, you get a free copy of the current Pro Edition.
+(Pro users get and upgrade for the Enterprise Edition).
 More info: getbackload@backload.org.

 <br />
 ### Project website